SMTG-Bham/sumo/README.rst

    - Curve fitting is performed using `Scipy <https://www.scipy.org>`_.

-The code currently primarily supports VASP calculations, and has partial support for LMTO calculations with
+The code currently primarily supports VASP calculations, and has partial support for CASTEP and for LMTO calculations with `Questaal <https://www.questaal.org>`_.
-`Questaal <https://www.questaal.org>`_.
 We would like to add support for additional solid-state codes in future releases.
 Code contributions to interface with these packages